-Just as humans are mostly right-handed, dogs show a preference for using one paw over the other.
+Is your dog a lefty or a righty?
+Most dogs favor one paw over the other, the same way most humans are right-handed.
 This trait, called pawedness or laterality, is linked to how each side of the brain controls behavior.
-Researchers have now developed the "Doginburgh Inventory": a four-test tool that gives a more complete and reliable picture of your dog's paw preference than any single observation could offer.
+Researchers have now developed the "Doginburgh Inventory": a 4-test tool that gives a more complete and reliable picture of your dog's paw preference than any single observation offers.

 What Is Canine Pawedness?